-- HTTP has no encryption.

-- HTTPS uses encryption:

-- Instagram sends you its public key in a digital certificate.

-- Digital Certificate:

-- Your OS verifies the authenticity of the digital certificate.
-OS has some built-in.. - Your browser then uses Instagram's public key to encrypt messages to Instagram. - Only Instagram can decrypt messages encrypted with their public key.
+- HTTP has no encryption. - HTTPS uses encryption: - -Instagram sends you its public key in a digital certificate. - -Digital Certificate: - proves that the public key indeed belongs to Instagram. - -Your OS verifies the authenticity of the digital certificate.
+OS has some built-in.. trusted signing authorities. - -Your browser then uses Instagram's public key to encrypt messages to Instagram. - Only Instagram can decrypt messages encrypted with their public key.